m-delfino/influenzanet-setup-guide/maintenance/2-issue-resolution.md

 ## Types of Issues:

-1. Errors reported via email to infectieradar@uhasselt.be
+1. Errors reported via email to influenzanet@uhasselt.be
 2. Errors detected through GKE logs, and Mailgun logs/analytics.